According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 12.

 Pesticides and insecticides are chemicals that are used to kill or destroy the pests and other insects that cause extensive damages to the stored and freshly harvested crops.
 These chemicals are basically toxic in nature.

 Fungi and Viruses

 Fungi and viruses are diseases causing harmful microorganisms which affect both the plants and newly yielded crops.
 These pathogens are destructive, as they destroy huge farms of crops.

 A few examples of plant viruses are tobacco mosaic virus, cauliflower mosaic virus, cucumber mosaic virus etc. Disease-causing fungi are leaf rust, stem rust, powdery mildew etc.

 Herbicides and Fungicides

 They are highly toxic chemicals that are used to kill fungus and unwanted vegetations.

 After harvesting, the newly obtained food grains are stored in huge storage facilities such as silos.
 However, due to the attack from pests or waterlogging, the food grains get destroyed.
 This is called storage loss.

 It is the loss caused to the postharvest system.
 The factors affecting the storage loss include both Abiotic and Biotic factors.
-Listed below are few of them:
+Listed below are a few of them:

 - Storage losses due to living organisms such as insects, rodents, fungi, mites and bacteria are biotic factors.